Toxic gas leak at Jordan's Aqaba port kills 10, injures hundreds

 Ten people have been killed and more than 251 others injured by a toxic gas leak at Jordan's Red Sea port of Aqaba.

-A chemical storage container fell during transportation as a result of a crane malfunction, the Public Security Directorate (PSD) told state media.
+A chemical storage container fell while being transported as a result of a crane malfunction, the Public Security Directorate (PSD) told state media.

 Video footage showed the crane picking up the container from a lorry and then dropping it on to a docked ship.